Are you wondering, How to Care for your Hydrangea?

 Plant your hydrangeas using the same soil from the hole, but lightly amending with compost, pine soil conditioner, etc. Be sure to mulch over the root system of the hydrangeas to keep those roots cool, help preserve good soil moisture, and add organic matter back to the soil

 Besides adding soil pH adjusters and adding aluminum if needed, a mid to late spring feeding with an all-purpose fertilizer works for most hydrangeas, or by adding a slow-release fertilizer in the spring such as Osmocote.
 A light fall feeding after leaves fall is okay as well.
-Do not overfeed your hydrangeas
+Do not overfeed.

-Transplant your hydrangeas during the dormant season.
+Transplant your plant during the dormant season.
 New plantings can be done anytime during the growing season.

 What effects your hydrangeas color?